Igoorx/godfield-flash/README.md

 ## Known issues

-This server emulator is not nearly perfect, but it works! (as shown in the gif below), but here is some issues that I can remember at the moment:
+This server emulator is not nearly perfect, but it works! (as shown in the video below), but here is some issues that I can remember at the moment:

 - The artifacts distribution may not be not how it should be (needs research).
 - Bots are not very smart, they just thrown the artifacts that he can use at the moment.
 (And was programmed to)